beefyfinance/beefy-bi/README.md

 You might also want to update the `src/utils/rpc/remove-secrets-from-rpc-url.ts` and `src/utils/rpc/remove-secrets-from-rpc-url.test.ts` to avoid committing any secret.

+### Update a grafana dashboard

+Grafana dashboards are stored in the `deploy/db/dashboards` folder.
+To update a dashboard, import it in grafana, make the changes you want, then export it and replace the existing dashboard file.

 ## Contributing

 If you would like to contribute to the project, please fork this repository and make any desired changes.
 Then, submit a pull request and we will review your changes.